Mumsy, Nanny, Sonny and Girly: Legacy

-The film's failure at the British box office led to Vanessa Howard's decision to retire from acting in 1972; at the time of her decision, she was unaware of the film's success in America and remained uninformed for some time.
+The film's failure at the British box office led to Vanessa Howard's decision to retire from acting in 1972; at the time of her decision, she was unaware of the film's success in the United States and remained uninformed for some time.
 Despite the film's financial failure, Francis maintained for the rest of his life that it had been his best work and his personal favourite of all the films he made.

-The film disappeared from cinemas in America and England for several years.
-The film was released to VHS in North America (again under the title of Girly); copies proved difficult to obtain in the United Kingdom as the organizers of a Freddie Francis film festival in 2004 were unable to turn up a print or VHS copy of the film to screen.
+The film disappeared from cinemas in the US and England for several years.
+It was released on VHS in North America (again under the title of Girly); copies proved difficult to obtain in the United Kingdom as the organizers of a Freddie Francis film festival in 2004 were unable to turn up a print or VHS copy of the film to screen.
 Around 2006, bootleg copies of the film began to surface on the Internet.
 Shortly thereafter, Salvation Films announced that it had obtained the rights to release Girly on DVD.
 The release entered development hell, with Salvation's promising the film's upcoming release on its website for the next three years.
-In the interim, Freddie Francis died, eliminating hopes of a potential director's commentary.
+In the interim, Francis died, eliminating hopes of a potential director's commentary.
 Salvation sold its rights to Scorpion Releasing, which recorded an interview with writer Brian Comport and obtained a radio interview with Francis regarding the film to be included as special features.
-Vanessa Howard, having learned of the film's cult status, agreed to record a commentary for the DVD; however, Howard was terminally ill at the time, and she proved too weak to participate.
+Howard, having learned of the film's cult status, agreed to record a commentary for the DVD; however, Howard was terminally ill at the time, and she proved too weak to participate.
 The DVD was released on 30 March 2010, with remastered audio and video.
-Vanessa Howard died in October 2010, seven months after the film's release.
+Howard died in October 2010, seven months after the film's release.

-In 2012, Tightrope Theatre of Portland, OR, re-adapted the screenplay back into stage format and mounted what is purported to be the world premiere stage production of The Happy Family.
+In 2012, Tightrope Theatre of Portland, Oregon, re-adapted the screenplay back into stage format and mounted what is purported to be the world premiere stage production of Happy Family.
 Production dates were 11 May through 9 June 2012 at Tightrope Theatre's performance space in southeast Portland.
 The adaptation was done by Elizabeth Klinger, and the production was directed by James Peck.
 The cast included Jamie Rea, Rebecca Teran, David Cole, Elizabeth Klinger and Zachary Rouse.
 The production's stage manager was Lizz Esch Brown.

-In 2015, an event was held at Oakley Court to pay tribute to Vanessa Howard and the production of the film.
+In 2015, an event was held at Oakley Court to pay tribute to Howard and the production of the film.
 The event included the dedication of a memorial bench in Howard's memory, a trip to some of the film's shooting locations, and a dinner themed around the Family's meal with New Friend.
-In attendance was horror journalist Preston Fassel, the author of a biography on Howard that appeared in the Spring 2014 issue of Screem magazine; Fassel answered questions regarding the film's production and Howard's life.
+In attendance was journalist Preston Fassel, the author of a biography on Howard that appeared in the Spring 2014 issue of Screem magazine; Fassel answered questions regarding the film's production and Howard's life.